 We all know how important eating healthy is to our overall well-being.
 But, sometimes healthy foods just aren’t the cheapest options (hello, dollar menu!).
-If you are trying to stick to a healthy diet while staying on budget, consider the following tips to help you stay on track!
+If you are trying to stick to a healthy diet while staying on budget, consider the following tips to help you stay on track and shop healthy!

 Buy fresh produce in season